 - Games/roms.
 You’ll want to find a set of roms1 that match closely with the version of MAME you are playing.
 If you find version .181 of roms, you’ll want to download that same version of MAME.
 Newer versions may also work, but matching versions are always best.

-- Compressed Hard Drives (CHDs).
+- Compressed Hunks of Data (CHDs).
 Some newer arcade games have hard drives in them, so if you want to play a game like Area51, you’ll need the rom and also the CHD.

 - (Optional) You can run a MAME Front-End which applies a more user-friendly interface on top of MAME.
-There are several great front-ends out there (take a look on mameworld.info, and of course, there’s also MAMEIron.
+There are several great front-ends out there (take a look on mameworld.info, and of course, there’s also MAMEIron which I created and open-sourced 🙂

 Below is a partial list of the materials I used, but feel free to substitute materials/hardware as needed: